-- Students will understand fluid properties and how they impact fluid behavior - Students will use hydrostatics to solve a variety of problems with forces on submerged surfaces, such as gates and dams - Students will understand the control volume principle and will apply the continuity equation to fluid flow problems - Students will apply Bernoulli's equation to determine fluid pressures and velocities - Students will apply the Momentum equation to determine the forces exerted by flowing fluids - Students will understand the terms of the Energy equation and will apply it to solve pipeflow problems including frictional and local head losses and head of pumps and turbines

-- Students will understand the concepts of Hydraulic Grade Line and Energy Grade Line and will be able to accurately sketch them for a single pipe system - Students will apply the concept of dimensional analysis to determine the form of unknown equations relating fluid properties, and will use similitude (dynamic scaling) for designing appropriately scaled physical models - Students will understand basic boundary layer concepts and will determine frictional and pressure drag on two- and three-dimensional objects
+- Students will use principles of hydrostatics to solve a variety of problems involving forces on submerged surfaces, such as gates and dams - Students will understand the control volume principle and will use it to apply mass, momentum, and energy balances to fluid flow problems - Students will apply Bernoulli's equation to determine fluid pressures and velocities, and understand the limitations of the equation - Students will apply the Momentum equation to determine forces exerted by flowing fluids - Students will understand the terms of the Energy equation and will apply the equation to solve problems including frictional and local losses, and head of pumps and turbines - Students will understand the concepts of Hydraulic Grade Line and Energy Grade Line and will be able to accurately sketch them for a single pipe system - Students will apply the concept of dimensional analysis to determine the form of unknown equations relating fluid properties, and will use similitude (dynamic scaling) for designing appropriately scaled physical models - Students will understand boundary layer concepts and will determine frictional and pressure drag on two- and three-dimensional objects Grading:

-Grading:

-Distribution of points
+Distribution of points:

-- Two mid-terms and final exam: 100 pts each (75%) - Homework: 80 pts (20%) - Attendance, participation, and effort (APE): 20 pts (5%)
+- Two mid-terms and final exam: 100 pts each (75%) - Homework: 80 pts (20%) - Attendance, participation, and effort (APE): 20 pts (5%) Exams The two mid-term exams will be given in the evening during the semester, typically from 7-9 pm (see schedule).

-"bad-day rule" may apply - if one of your exam scores is 15 pts or more lower than the other two, when calculating your final course grade I will weigh the three exam scores by 20/40/40 rather than 33.33/33.33

-Exams

-The two mid-term exams will be given in the evening during the semester, typically from 7-9 pm.
 All exams are closed book and notes, but I will allow you to bring a sheet of equations and definition of their variables (but not concepts nor example problems nor anything else).
 All necessary fluid properties and conversion factors will be provided.
 The exam problems will generally be very similar to your homework problems, but exams may also include a few qualitative/conceptual questions.
 Each exam covers the course material since the previous exam; however, topics from earlier parts of the course provide the basis for topics covered later in the semester, and in that sense, the exams are comprehensive.

-Homework

-Keeping up with the homework is a key to success in this course.
-Homework assignments will be given each week (see "Weekly Schedule" link on webpage) and will be due Wednesday in class except during exam weeks.
+Homework Keeping up with the homework is a key to success in this course.
+Homework assignments will be given each week (see "Weekly Schedule" link on webpage) and will be due Wednesday except during exam weeks.
 You are strongly urged to start the homework by Monday, so that you can make effective use of my office hours.
 Late work will be accepted with full credit only if you have made prior arrangements with me - otherwise a 10% grade reduction will be applied each day the assignment is late.

-Homework solutions must be done in a neat, professional manner, on engineering paper or computer output, with intermediate steps shown and answers clearly designated (see Division of Engineering Guidelines for Engineering Homework).
+Homework solutions must be done in a neat, professional manner, on engineering paper or computer output, with clear logical progression (intermediate steps shown) and answers boxed.
 A labeled drawing of problems involving forces, pressures, and flow vectors is essential - use a sharp pencil and a straight edge!
 You may earn an extra 10% by submitting exceptionally neat, well-presented work, and you may lose 10% each time you submit exceptionally sloppy, unprofessional-looking work.
-Make sure that units are included with all numerical answers and that assumptions (if needed) are clearly stated.
-Homework will be graded based on completeness and your solutions to three or four problems selected at random.
-Solutions will be available in my office for your review after the homework is returned to your mailbox.
+Make sure that units are included with all numerical answers and that assumptions (if needed) are stated.
+Homework will be graded based on completeness and your solutions to four or five problems selected at random by myself and the student grader. ^{ &}quot;bad-day rule" may apply - if one of your exam scores is 15 pts or more lower than the other two, when calculating your final course grade I will weigh the three exam scores by 20/40/40 rather than 33.333/33.333/33.333 Solutions will be available in my office for your review after the homework is returned to your mailbox.